Ontario Highway 401: Assumption

 two lanes opened to Lancaster on September 11, 1962, but the other two were not completed until July 31, 1964.
-The last segment, to the Ontario–Quebec border, was opened on November 10, 1964.
+The last segment, to the Ontario–Quebec boundary, was opened on November 10, 1964.

 As originally envisioned by McQuesten, Highway 401 had been routed along the Thousand Islands Parkway since 1952.

 However, by then numerous properties and a tourist industry were established, which had not been present when the parkway originally opened in 1938.
 James Auld, MPP for Leeds and the Minister of Tourism and Information, joined local residents to persuade the DHO to construct an inland bypass.
 The DHO agreed, stating that it would cost less to build a new freeway than to upgrade the parkway.
 Construction of the Thousand Islands Bypass began in 1965, with work proceeding east from Gananoque.
 The Thousand Islands Parkway was the final two-lane segment of Highway 401.

 A portion was opened on September 1, 1967, from Gananoque to Highway 137, which was itself built south to the parkway at the same time.
 The Highway 401 designation was applied along this new route, while the bypassed portion of the parkway was redesignated as Highway 2S.

 Despite the expected influx of traffic from the United States for Expo 67 in Montreal, the DHO opted to build the portion east of Ivy Lea after the centennial celebrations.

 Finally, on October 11, 1968, the Thousand Islands Bypass opened.
 This final piece was commemorated with a plaque to signify the completion of Highway 401.